 Below are lists of our roadmap plan.
-Currently, we’re in the Request for Comments period.
-You can submit your suggestions to the public Discord server, or privately to [email protected].
+You can submit your suggestions regarding this roadmap to the public Discord server, or privately to [email protected].
 Note that we only list things we plan to implement this year.
 That means many other exciting features that are planned in the future will not be listed here.
 This includes:

 - Sharding and blockchain scaling.

 - Decentralized bulk storage integrated with blockchain.